 Adjacent and Non-Adjacent Supplementary Angles

 Supplementary angles can either be adjacent or non-adjacent.
 So, there are two types of supplementary angles.
-Each of these types of supplementary angles are explained below.
+Each of these types of supplementary angles is explained below.

 - Adjacent supplementary angles